How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Conclusion

 \section{Conclusion}

 We introduce \approachName, a search-based toxicity testing framework for \acp{llm}.
-The framework uses an evolution strategy to rephrase seed prompts and push the responses of the \ac{sut} \ac{llm} toward higher toxicity. \approachName uses a \ac{pg} \ac{llm} to automate the rephrasing process and an external oracle to calculate the fitness of the responses (toxicity score).
-We empirically assess the cost-effectiveness of \approachName through quantitative and qualitative evaluations, using four state-of-the-art \acp{llm} ($7$-$13$ billion parameters) as \ac{sut} and \ac{pg}.
-Our evaluation shows that \approachName significantly outperforms the selected baselines (random search, AdvBench, MaliciousInstr, and Jailbreak prompts), with a large effect size.
-Variants of \approachName incorporating informed search and gaslighting can achieve higher fitness peaks than the vanilla version.
+The framework uses an evolution strategy to rephrase seed prompts and push the responses of the \ac{sut} \ac{llm} toward higher toxicity. \approachName uses a \ac{pg} \ac{llm} to automate the rephrasing process and an external oracle to calculate the toxicity of the responses. \blue{We empirically assess the cost-effectiveness of \approachName through quantitative and qualitative evaluations, using five state-of-the-art \acp{llm} ($7$-$671$ billion parameters) as \ac{sut} and \ac{pg}. \approachName significantly outperforms the selected baselines.} Variants of \approachName with informed search and gaslighting achieve higher fitness peaks than the vanilla version.
 The cost overhead of \approachName is limited when compared to the baseline methods under the same testing budget.
 Human raters confirm that prompts generated by \approachName are natural and resemble human interactions.
-The level of fluency is significantly higher compared to adversarial attacks (i.e., Jailbreak prompts).
+The level of fluency is significantly higher compared to adversarial attacks.
 Furthermore, domain experts identified a significantly higher toxicity level in the responses generated by \approachName compared to seed prompts.

 We plan to extend our study in several ways.
 First, we aim to explore the effectiveness of using \acp{llm} as oracles, replacing existing classifiers such as the \textsc{Perspective} API.
 Additionally, we are considering fine-tuning the \ac{pg} through supervised or reinforcement learning to achieve higher scores more efficiently.
 We also intend to investigate the integration of Retrieval-Augmented Generation with few-shot learning in the \ac{pg} component, and the use of Chain-of-Thought reasoning in the oracle to generate explanations for toxicity scores.
-Lastly, we plan to carry out additional experiments incorporating bigger models such as \textsc{ChatGPT} and \textsc{Gemini}.